lazystone/lazystone.github.io/_posts/2017-03-13-time-matters.markdown

 based on location(like [that on](https://developers.google.com/maps/documentation/timezone/intro)).
 And do you _always_ know the exact location?

-In this case your date/time will be consistent all over your system and the chance of mistake will be minimal.
+In this case your date/time will be consistent all over your system and the chances for a mistake will be minimal.

 That's what you should strive for.